5 key takeaways. Lessons Learned from Delivering a Hybrid Workshop.

 3. Have a co-facilitator

-If you’re planning to deliver a hybrid workshop by yourself – I would try to convince you otherwise.
+If you’re planning to deliver a hybrid workshop by yourself – we would try to convince you otherwise.

 As a facilitator you’re dedicating your attention to the participants, the slides, the activities, and making sure that the tech is working, and the virtual participants might slip your mind.